-The children and staff of Cardinal Wiseman can be proud of the good and improving behaviour here.
+The pupils and staff of Cardinal Wiseman can be proud of the exceptionally good behaviour here.
 We aim to continue to improve and provide the best life chances for all who attend.

 Pupil Code of Conduct

 All pupils must aspire to the Wiseman Virtues.
 Those who demonstrate these Virtues can expect praise and reward.
 Those who fail to do so can expect to be challenged.